IIITHstud/GAN/README.md

 - Transform satellite images into map images using Pix2Pix
 - Restore old photos using GFP-GAN
 - Predict missing parts of images using BoundLess
-- Generate captions for images using CNN and LSTM

 ## Technologies Used